 4. Install SSL certificate

-Copy all certificate files to your sever.
-To make your SSL certificate fully works for your domain, you need to combine CA certificate into SSL certificate.
-If you access your domain only from browser, it's not necessary to combine the certificates.
-If you want to make your SSL secured domain can be accesed by any services you have to combine the certificates.
-The order of combination files should be right like the following command.
+Copy all certificate files to your server.
+To make your SSL certificate fully works for your domain, you need to combine the CA certificate into a single certificate.
+If you access your domain only from a browser, it's not necessary to combine the certificates.
+If you want to make your SSL secured domain can be accessed by any services, you should combine the certificates.
+The order of combination files should be right as the following command.

 $ cat www_mydomain_com.crt COMODORSADomainValidationSecureServerCA.crt COMODORSAAddTrustCA.crt AddTrustExternalCARoot.crt > mydomain.com.crt

-After run the command, mydomain.com.crt will contain SSL certificate and all CA certificates.
+After running the command, mydomain.com.crt will contain an SSL certificate and all CA certificates.
 You must keep your private key and SSL certificate secure by setting up read and write permission only for root and no permission for others.

-To implement the certificate into a server application, you need to set appropiate configuration for the application.
+To implement the certificate into a server application, you need to set appropriate configuration for the application.
 For example:

 Nginx